CEBA Guadalajara

 CDE Escuela de Baloncesto Alcarreña is a basketball team based in Guadalajara, Spain that currently plays in Primera División, fifth tier.

 History

 The club was founded in 2011 with the aim to substitute dissolved CB Guadalajara.
-In August 2012, the team achivied one of the vacant berths in LEB Plata.
+In August 2012, the team achieved one of the vacant berths in LEB Plata.

 In its first season, CEBA Guadalajara was the champion of the Copa LEB Plata after beating Unión Financiera Asturiana Oviedo Baloncesto by 78–71.

-In July 2015, the club saw no forthcoming support so decided to resign its self to the spot in LEB Plata and to play in the fifth tier.
+In July 2015, the club saw no forthcoming support so decided to resign itself to the spot in LEB Plata and to play in the fifth tier.